singhayush27/MMADE/README.md

-We have uploaded a sample image zip file 'adr_test.zip' for testing and 'adr_train.zip' for training.
+We have uploaded a image zip file 'adr_test.zip' for testing and 'adr_train.zip' for training for image and for corresponding text file csv file.